So many projects to sew for travel – make your next trip handmade!

 Don’t overlook the things you need for the travel days themselves!
 In addition to having just the right bag, you’ll definitely want a layer.
 Air conditioning, fluctuating temperatures on planes, geographical changes in climate — it pays to be prepared.
 You’ll be all set for anything with this multi-fuctional travel wrap, or a cute kimono is lighter option that can double as a beach cover-up.
 If you’re starting or ending somewhere cold, a fleece poncho and an infinity scarf could be even better.

 Even if you don’t feel the need to be super organized in your daily life, being organized while traveling is important.
 All of these projects can help, depending on what you’re bringing with you.
-For makeup, toiletries, and jewelry, you can sew up a dopp kit, stand-up travel case (which I’ll take instead of the dopp kit if I can get away with it on a short trip), zipper pouch (or two!), and/or travel jewelry bag.
+For makeup, toiletries, and jewelry, you can sew up a dopp kit, stand up travel case (note: this pattern has been removed by its author and is no longer available), zipper pouch (or two!), and/or travel jewelry bag.

 Then for packing the rest of your suitcase, drawstring bags are nice for containing small things or keeping shoes from getting other stuff dirty.
 And for sure, if you haven’t tried my favorite packing cubes, give them a shot.
 They’ll change your (traveling) life.